Lost in Food

 If you like this recipe then why not try some of my favourite simple biscuit recipes:

-If you enjoyed this bake have a look at our Ultimate Guide to Baking with Kids, full of great recipe suggestions for baking with children.
+If you enjoyed this bake have a look at my Fun Baking with Kids post, full of great recipe suggestions for baking with children.

 A plate topped with mincemeat cookies with a mug of hot chocolate set alongside.